jpjullin/AFTER/README.md

 - Live performance by french electronic artist Canblaster for Forum Studio Session at IRCAM.
 Full concert available on [youtube](https://www.youtube.com/watch?v=0E9nNyz4pv4).
 - [Nature Manifesto](https://www.centrepompidou.fr/fr/programme/agenda/evenement/dkTTgJv), an immersive sound installation by Björk and Robin Meier.
 At Centre Pompidou in Paris from November 20 to December 9, 2024.

-Looking forward to hear your own contributions and artstic use of the model, stay tuned for the training code release !
+Looking forward to hear your own contributions and artistic use of the model, stay tuned for the training code release !